 Yes.
 The Government of Canada has some great incentives in place for EV owners at this time:

-The final locations for each site were selected in 2020 based on a public request for proposals.
+The final locations for each site were based on a public request for proposals.
 Through that process, various businesses expressed interest in installing a charging site at their location, and submitted proposals to Hydro for consideration.

 Direct Current fast chargers, also known as DCFC or Level 3 chargers, typically provide about 100 km of range for every 15 minutes of charging.
 That’s enough power to charge most EVs to 80% in less than an hour.